FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `use_build_version` use `$BUILD_VERSION` set by the [update-pipeline feature](/experimental-features/#version) instead of `$GIT_REVISION`.
 Cannot be set if `app_version` is set.

 `targets` a list of MarkLogic instances to deploy to.

-`parallel` run the task in parallel with other tasks.

 `manual_trigger` require manual triggering of task in Concourse.